Plotting

 Module with functions to used throught the different plotting modules.

 Plot the covariance confidence ellipse of x and y.
-This code is taken from the matplotlib gallery.
+Credits: this code is taken from the examples in the matplotlib gallery.

 Note